plone/buildout.coredev/docs/git.rst

 Working tree
   Your current modified files.
-  This is the only place where you can loose your changes.
+  This is the only place where you can lose your changes.
   If your Git output is colored, red filenames are those in the working tree.